openid/fapi/fapi-2_0-security-profile.md

-OAuth 2.0 Authorization Framework [@!RFC6749] and related specifications that aims to reach the security goals laid out in the Attacker Model [@!attackermodel] so that it is suitable for protecting APIs in high-value scenarios
+OAuth 2.0 Authorization Framework [@!RFC6749] and related specifications that aims to reach the security goals laid out in the Attacker Model [@!attackermodel] so that it is suitable for protecting APIs in high-value scenarios.
+It also implements the recommendations in the OAuth Security BCP [@I-D.ietf-oauth-security-topics].

 This document specifies the process for a client to obtain sender-constrained tokens from an authorization server and use them securely with resource servers.